Monday, July 28, 2014

 And such an order was handed down later that day.

 By an 8–0 vote, the justices ruled that Nixon had to turn over the records of 64 Watergate–related conversations.
 They acknowledged that there was a constitutional basis for executive privilege but said that, when such a claim is "based only on the generalized interest in confidentiality, it cannot prevail over the fundamental demands of due process of law in the fair administration of justice."

 "In careful but clear language," Bob Woodward and Carl Bernstein wrote, "the Court ordered the president to turn over the tapes."

-St. Clair, wrote Bod Woodward and Carl Bernstein, had been certain he would win the case.
+St. Clair, wrote Woodward and Bernstein, had been certain he would win the case.
 "He was shattered that he had lost.
 When he read the decision, it became clear to him that the tapes would have to go to [presiding Judge John] Sirica.